 This study will assess both the distal and intermediate risk factors for CMD.
 Distal risk factors of interest are mostly related to lifestyle and include alcohol use, dietary habits, physical activity, stress and tobacco use.
-The intermediate risk factors will include study of prevalence of hypertension, obesity, diabetes and dyslipidemia.
-Tools that will be used to measure distal risk factors are validated questionnaires (food frequency questionnaire, physical activity questionnaire, etc.) and laboratory tests to confirm tobacco use in 15% of randomly selected participants through measurement of Cotinine in saliva.
-The intermediate risk factors will be assessed through anthropometric measurements (Height / Weight / Waist Circumference/ Skinfold thickness / Body Fat), blood pressure measurement and through tests of bio-chemical parameters (laboratory estimation of FPG, HbA1c, Lipid profile, ApoA/B, serum urea and creatinine)
+The intermediate risk factors will include study of prevalence of hypertension, obesity and diabetes.
+Tools that will be used to measure distal risk factors are validated questionnaires (food frequency questionnaire, physical activity questionnaire, etc.).
+The intermediate risk factors will be assessed through anthropometric measurements (Height / Weight / Waist Circumference/ Skinfold thickness / Body Fat), blood pressure measurement and through glucometer based fasting glucose estimation.

 Prevalence of certain morbidity indicators of CMD will be studied.
 These include disability from Stroke, MI, CHF, Amputation, Chronic Stable Angina, CKD, revascularization, and other procedures and hospitalization related to CMD.
-This will be assessed through validated questionnaires and cross-checked with medical records.
+This will be assessed through validated questionnaires and cross-checked with medical records (Table-3).